 My advice would be to join as many societies as you can!
 You’ll find people from similar backgrounds especially in the Leeds University, where I met a lot of new people through the Leeds East African society and their connections.
 Being involved in different activities or groups was probably what worked best for me!

 Do you feel that studying at Leeds Arts University is preparing you well for life after graduation?
 What do you plan to do when you finish?

 Definitely!
 The University is always bringing in professionals from different industries of whom we can talk to and make connections with.
 Also there are career track sessions that help prepare the students for postgraduate studies, developing CVs as well as portfolios and advice on starting a business.
 Not to mention all the real live briefs that offer internship opportunities at respected firms and create major recognition for our work.

-Tell us what you like about living in Leeds
+Tell us what you like about Leeds?